nf-core/multiplesequencealign/docs/output.md

 # nf-core/multiplesequencealign: Output

+The main output is the computed alignments.

+Additionally, the pipeline can provide a variety of files useful to inspect (e.g. used guide trees) and summay reports.

 The directories listed below will be created in the results directory (specified by `--outdir`) after the pipeline has finished.